All Assam Students' Union

 All Assam Students' Union or AASU is an Assamese nationalist student's organization in Assam, India.
 It is best known for leading the six-year Assam Movement against Bengalis of both Indian and Bangladeshi origin living in Assam.
 The original leadership of the organisation, after the historic Assam Accord of 1985, became part of the newly formed Asom Gana Parishad which formed a state government in Assam..

 History

-In 1940, a student union named Asom Chattra Sanmilan (Assam Students' Association) divided into the All Assam Student Federation and the All Assam Students' Congress.
+A student union, Asom Chattra Sanmilan was formed on 25 December 1916 under the leadership of Karmabir Chandranath Sarma and Rasaraj Lakshminath Bezbaroa, originally formed to promote Assamese literature, language and culture, but later raised socio-political and economic demands.
+Earlier it had held a special session in Gauhati and launched a strike and picketing campaign against the Cunningham Circular of 1930.
+In 1940, the Asom Chattra Sanmilan (Assam Students' Association) divided into the All Assam Student Federation and the All Assam Students' Congress.
 A decade later the two recombined as the All Assam Students' Association, which was later renamed All Assam Students' Union in January 1967.
 In August 1967, the Union "established itself as a formal organisation and adopted its Constitution".

 Assam agitation

 AASU formed the All Assam Gana Sangram Parishad in August 1979 consisting of AASU, Assam Sahitya Sabha, Purbanchaliya Lok Parishad.
 The Jatiyatabadi Dal, Asom Yubak Samaj and Young Lawyers Forum also joined the Gana Parisha later on.
 AASU started observing massive satyagraha on the lines of India freedom struggle.